pisol-ruenin/pompomproject/README.md

 Final project for [204113] Principles of Computing.

-Our project is **Free Popcorn**.

-**Free Popcorn** is website for reviewer and someone who love in movie,furthermore reviewer can get income from review.
+Our project is **Free Popcorn**, website for reviewer and someone who love in movie,furthermore reviewer can get income from review.

 ## Run